 The UMR's enormous scale, complexity, and diversity, as well as basin-wide influences and system modifications, present numerous challenges in water quality management.
 Each state implements the Clean Water Act (CWA) independently on the UMR.
 Each state in the District has the Mississippi River listed on the 303d list of Impaired Water Bodies (USEPA, 2019).
+The most recent EPA data on Iowa rivers lists the Mississippi River as impaired on 87 percent of the mileage of the segments intersecting the Project.
+Data from the EPA in Illinois listed the Mississippi as impaired along 98 percent of the mileage of the segments intersecting the Project (USEPA, 2021).
 While there are many commonalities among the states in their CWA implementation on the UMR, there are also significant differences in designated uses, water quality criteria, monitoring, assessment methodologies and impairment listings (UMRBA, 2012).
 Figure 2-3 compiles the states' CWA 303d impairment listings from 2008, demonstrating the complexity of water quality analysis on the UMR.
-Common impairment pollutants are fecal coliform, polychlorinated biphenyls, mercury, and total phosphorous.
-Pollutants enter the system through various means such as non-point source pollution, point source pollution, and, to a lesser extent, environmental spills.
+Current Mississippi River impairment causes along the Project commonly include mercury, other metals, Polychlorinated Biphenyls (PCBs), habitat alterations, nutrients, turbidity, oxygen depletion, pesticides, and other causes (USEPA, 2021) Pollutants enter the system through various means such as non-point source pollution, point source pollution, and, to a lesser extent, environmental spills.